PredictiveEcology/reproducible/cran-comments.md

 ## Updated release

-This is a release which adds several new features and fixes some minor bugs.
+This is a maintenance release which adds several new features and fixes some minor bugs.
 See `NEWS.md`.

 ## Test environments